jdevfullstack-tutorials/resolution-and-screen-size/README.md

 yet, I cannot satisfy myself looking at the very large `Close` button of this Chrome, for example.

-Yet one the iMac issued by my company, no matter whether you adjust the scaling up or down, you still get the proportion.
+Yet the iMac issued by my company, no matter whether you adjust the scaling up or down, you still get the proportion.